amritsingh183/credentialcli/Readme.md

 make install
 ```

-this will create a binary file named `credential` in your $GOPATH.
+this will create a binary file named `password` in your $GOPATH.
-You may add $GOPATH to your $PATH to run the `credential` utility
+You may add $GOPATH to your $PATH to run the `password` utility

 To build binaries for distribution, simply run